 However, during the last decade, largely as a result of growing awareness about mass incarceration, and political organizing that identifies with prison abolition, there has been renewed scholarly interest in prisoner activism.

-Over the course of several months, Jonathan Michels spoke to three North Carolina veterans of the prisoners’ union struggle.
+Over the course of several months, Jonathan Michels spoke to three North Carolina veterans of the prisoners' union struggle.
 You can read more about the history of the NCPLU, and the first installment of this three-part interview series here.
-Today, we present the remarks of Robbie Purner, an NCPLU organizer who worked diligently from the outside to support incarcerated worker resistance.
+Below appears the remarks of Robbie Purner, an NCPLU organizer who worked diligently from the outside to support incarcerated worker resistance.

 Introduction by Jonathan Michels: